Reviving Joan

 Despite the fact that Carmines wrote over 30 musicals in his time, only 8 were ever recorded.
 By this point, I had managed to get my hands on 6 of the those 8 recordings.
 Only Joan and Pomegranada remained.
 I had heard one song from Joan, “Go Back”, uploaded to YouTube in it’s lonesome, and I was itching to hear the rest.

-The reasons why you're going to do something disappear when you actually do it.
+“The reasons why you're going to do something disappear when you actually do it.
 Because by doing it you change.
 You become something you weren't before; the action has become part of you.
-And then you need reasons for what you are, not what you do.
+And then you need reasons for what you are, not what you do.”

-Suffice to say, Joan is a unique piece of musical theatre.
-When I listened to Joan for the first time, I was struck by how the themes still rang true to me as a young Queer person living in America over 50 years later.
+All to say, Joan is a unique piece of musical theatre.
+When I finally got around to listening to Joan (I love to collect records, but often procrastinate listening to them), I was struck by how the themes still rang true to me as a young Queer person living in America over 50 years later.
 I was so compelled by the music and the story that I was ready to get in the car and drive to the next production of Joan, wherever it may be.
 But Joan hadn’t been produced in any capacity since 1975.
 In fact, it never went into licensing.
 I quickly realized that if anyone was going bring this musical to life again, it had to be me.

-In somewhat of a blur, I sent an email to the folks at Judson Memorial Church, where Carmines had worked as a minister.
+In September 2022, in somewhat of a blur, I sent an email to the folks at Judson Memorial Church, where Carmines had worked as a minister.
 Judson was previously the home of Judson Poets’ Theatre, an Off-off-Broadway theatre company, also headed by Carmines— nearly all of his work premiered there.
 While nobody at Judson held the rights to Joan, they kindly put me in touch with Al Carmine’s brother, Ted, the proprietor of his estate.
 Ted graciously gave me permission to remount Joan for free, as long as I didn’t charge folks for admission.
-So, within about 48 hours of listening to Joan for the first time, I had a agreed to bring it back to life.
+So, within roughly 48 hours of listening to Joan for the first time, I had a agreed to bring it back to life.
 Yet, I still didn’t quite understand what I was about to undertake.

 Eventually, the script turned up at Kent State University in Ohio.
 It wound up there when a student named Jay Fields collected it for his dissertation on Al Carmines in the 1980s.
 As it turns out, NYU houses the majority of the Carmines papers (organized under their Judson Memorial collection), which includes the script for Joan.
 Still, no score.

 Eventually, it became apparent that the score never existed to begin with.
-It was Essie Borden, the original Virgin Mary, who ultimately confirmed Carmines didn’t write sheet music, and played everything by ear.
+It was Essie Borden, the original Virgin Mary, who ultimately confirmed Carmines didn’t write music notation, and played everything by ear.
 He would sit down with the cast at the piano, often with some lyrics scribbled on a napkin, and teach the music section by section.
 Carmines himself typically played the piano for performances, so there was never any need to write it down.
 Joan existed entirely in the minds of its cast and creator, until its eventual recording.

 Nathan, in total, transcribed over a hundred pages of Piano/Vocal music.
 And as you can see in the example above, he did so beautifully.